awsdocs/amazon-elasticache-docs/doc_source/memcache/cluster-create-determine-requirements.md

 ## Memcached Cluster Configuration<a name="memcached-cluster-configuration"></a>

 ElastiCache for Memcached clusters are comprised of from 1 to 20 nodes\.
 The data in a Memcached cluster is partitioned across the nodes in the cluster\.
 Your application connects with a Memcached cluster using a network address called an Endpoint\.
 Each node in a Memcached cluster has its own endpoint which your application uses to read from or write to the specific node\.
-In addition to the node endpoints, the Memcached cluster itself has an endpoint called the *Configuration Endpoint* which your application can use to read from or write to the cluster, leaving the determination of which node to read from or write to up to [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+In addition to the node endpoints, the Memcached cluster itself has an endpoint called the *configuration endpoint*\.
+Your application can use this endpoint to read from or write to the cluster, leaving the determination of which node to read from or write to up to [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ElastiCache-Cluster-Memcached.png)